Meghan Markle's Makeup Artist Gave Me The Royal Treatment

 I got the chance to sit in Martin's makeup chair and learn firsthand how to recreate Markle's effortless and classic makeup.
 Press play above to watch it unfold.

-Skin Inc My Daily Dose Custom-Blended Serum Set (not yet available in Canada) ; Skin Inc Pure Recovery De, $58, available at Sephora; Dior Diorshow On Stage Liquid Eyeliner, $35.00, available at Sephora; Surrat Beauty Relevee Lash Curler, $45.69, available at Barneys New York; Dior Diorshow Waterproof Mascara, $36.00, available at Sephora; Dior Forever Skin Glow Foundation, $64, available at Sephora; Innisfree Matte Blur Pressed Setting Powder, $15 (not available in Cada); Honest Beauty Magic Balm, $12.99 USD, available at Honest; Dior Backstage Contour Palette, $55, available at Sephora; Dior Addict Stellar Shine Lipstick, $46, available at Sephora.
+Skin Inc My Daily Dose Custom-Blended Serum Set, £64.99, available at Beautylish; Skin Inc Pure Recovery Dew, £34.53, available at Skin Inc; Dior Diorshow On Stage Liquid Eyeliner, £27.50, available at Dior; Surrat Beauty Relevee Lash Curler, £32, available at Space NK; Dior Diorshow Waterproof Mascara, £25.20, available at John Lewis; Dior Forever Skin Glow Foundation, £37, available at Feel Unique; Innisfree Matte Blur Pressed Setting Powder, £12.88, available at Yes Style; Honest Beauty Magic Balm, £22.56, available at Ebay; Dior Backstage Contour Palette, £36, available at Dior; Dior Addict Stellar Shine Lipstick, £30, available at Dior.

 Travel and accommodations were provided to the author by Skin Inc for the purpose of filming this video.